 Inclusive Participatory Interactive Community-based

-The ART BIKERS PROGRAM is a mobile community arts program of the 4Cs Foundation that builds community by making art with children, families and residents in neighbourhoods throughout Halifax, NS.
+The ART BIKERS PROGRAM is a mobile community arts program that builds community by making art with children, families and residents in neighbourhoods throughout Halifax, NS.
 Open to all community members and delivered in participants' neighbourhoods, Art Bikers fosters creativity between and connections with one another.
 Over its thirteen-year history, Art Bikers has become well-known and deeply appreciated by the communities it serves.
 More than 15,000 children, families and community members have taken part in art-making activities in their neighbourhoods and at special events and festivals.

 Art Bikers is a team of community artists riding bicycles pulling colourful trailers full of art materials to neighbourhoods throughout Halifax.
 Upon arriving, they set-up and facilitate collaborative art activities with the public that open up a world of creativity, fun and community connection.